Reading Time: 4 minutes

 So now you have your permit, plane ticket, itinerary sorted, and the jungle excitement building up.
 What should you pack for your gorilla trekking tour?
 Let’s see…

-What you should pack for a gorilla trekking tour
+What you should pack for a gorilla trekking in Uganda

 1. For Coronavirus (Covid-19) protection, carry two facemasks, hand sanitizer & a negative PCR COVID-19 test certificate

 According to Uganda Wildlife Authority, a trekker should carry with them at least two surgical or cloth face masks and always have one on when you get 10 meters (the closest) close to the gorillas.
 Have your pair of outdoor gloves on too.